 Known for outstanding, floral and fruit aromatics, often with a characteristic "petrol" like scent, this wine cover a wide range of palate profiles, from crisp and dry to full-bodied, unctuous dessert wines - all brimming with food-friendly acidity.
 It's this innate acidity that allows many styles of Riesling to get away with outrageous levels of residual sugar without being cloying and syrupy sweet.

-While historically associated most intimately with Germany, Rieslings versatility and relative receptivity to a range of growing conditions, including quite climates with considerable chill, make it a natural choice for international plantings.
+While historically associated most intimately with Germany, Rieslings versatility and relative receptivity to a range of growing conditions, including quite climates with a considerable chill, make it a natural choice for international plantings.
 Germany's Mosel, Rheingau, Rheinhessen and Pfalz regions are first stops on any Riesling tasting tour; however, bone-dry styles prevail in Alsace, France and Australia's Clare and Eden Valleys have come on quite strong with this particular grape.
 In the U.S. look for Washington and New York's Finger Lakes region as "must-try" options.

 Riesling Producers to Try